 Our Curriculum in Years 7, 8 and 9

-In Years 7, 8 and 9 all pupils study French and German.
+In Years 7, 8 and 9 all students study French and German.
 They cover a wide range of topics including family and friends, pets, describing their area, talking about free time, holidays, school, the world of work and plans for the future.
-All pupils are able to talk about past, present and future activities by the end of Year 9.
+All students are able to talk about past, present and future activities by the end of Year 9.

 The key skills needed to master another language are Listening, Reading, Writing, Speaking and Translation and these are regularly practised.
 All of these are transferable skills for both business and leisure purposes.

-Pupils have an option to start Spanish in Year 8 as a lunchtime club.
-This is a popular option and we have pupils who continue with their study of Spanish to GCSE and A-level.
-In Year 7, pupils go to Germany for a week.
+Students have an option to start Spanish in Year 8 as a lunchtime club.
+This is a popular option and we have students who continue with their study of Spanish to GCSE and A-level.
+In Year 7, students go to Germany for a week.
 This trip takes in all the sights and experiences of the beautiful Rhineland.
-In Year 9, pupils have the opportunity to take part in French and German exchanges.
+In Year 9, students have the opportunity to take part in French and German exchanges.
 There is a lot on offer!
-We are very happy to be able to provide the pupils with opportunities to use the languages that they have learnt.
+We are very happy to be able to provide the students with opportunities to use the languages that they have learnt.